 Public consultation supposes that states do take initiative for social policy reform.
-But social movements may also be at the origin of social policy reforms as Box 19 exemplifies.
+But social movements may also be at the origin of social policy reforms.

 Populations concerned can also use international standards and international goals to push for domestic laws on social protection and then more importantly will use such domestic laws to push for greater financial efforts.
 They can build broad coalitions of citizens through constant engagements, networking, advocacy efforts.